PokemonWorkshop/OnlineServer/README.md

-# PocketNet
+# PSDK-Online

 ## Description

-**PocketNet** is a multiplayer server dedicated to the PSDK project, where players can send friend requests, participate in real-time battles, trade creatures, and discover surprise gifts.
-Using WebSockets and MongoDB, PocketNet offers a dynamic and interactive environment that allows players to connect.
+**PSDK-Online** is a multiplayer server dedicated to the PSDK project, where players can send friend requests, participate in real-time battles, trade creatures, and discover surprise gifts.
+Using WebSockets and MongoDB, PSDK-Online offers a dynamic and interactive environment that allows players to connect.

 ## Features